-Registration on Tabx is free for a limited, lifetime license.
-If your projects are smaller than 1000 respondents pre project and 200 variables (fields) per project, then you can use Tabx commercially, for free.
-Browse to Tabx Registration to grab yourself a license.
+Registration on Tabx is free for a trial period of one month.
+If your trial projects are smaller than 1000 respondents per project and 200 variables (fields) per project, then you can upload to Tabx and trial Tabx usng your own project.
+Browse to Tabx Registration to grab yourself a trial license.

 After you've registered and verified your email address, the next thing you'll want to do is upload a dataset.
 In Tabx, we call these datasets "Projects".
 Tabx accepts native SPSS .sav files, but if your data is for some reason in another format, we provide a handy excel template file you can paste that data and meta-data into.
 See Importing Survey Data into Tabx for more information.

 Once a project has been uploaded, there is only one required step if you wish to generate visualisations.
-If you're only interested in creating Crosstabs, you can go ahead and start building tables using the Analysis tool (see Using the Analysis Tool in Tabx), otherwise you'll need to add your variables into one of ten variable Groups.
+If you're only interested in creating Crosstabs, you can go ahead and start building tables using the Crosstabs tool (see Using the Crosstabs Tool in Tabx), otherwise you'll need to add your variables into one of the available variable Groups.
 After doing only that, you'll be able to access the Dashboard and Interrogate tools.
 You can do this by clicking the blue "Edit Project" button on the Account / Projects page.

 Commonly, you may also want to set up and define things like filters or multi-categorical questions or perform some data processing tasks like recoding or netting variables.
 This can all be done from the "Edit Project" page.
 For more information on project management and meta-data, read Basic Project Management in Tabx.
 Also see our in depth tutorial Survey Data Processing in Tabx.

 Now that your project is set up, you can harness the power of Tabx's rapid collation engine and powerful charting and dashboard systems to create deliverables for your clients.
 We reccomend spending some time exploring your data by using the Interrogate tool.